EDT — Eastern Daylight Time

 What does EDT stand for?

 EDT stands for Eastern Daylight Time.
-It is the daylight saving version of eastern time and uses an exact offset of UTC-4, which is why it appears during the part of the year when daylight saving time is observed.
+It is the daylight saving version of Eastern Time and uses the offset UTC-4.

 Is EDT the same as EST?

-No, EDT and EST are not the same abbreviation.
-EDT is the daylight saving time version, while EST is its standard counterpart, so using the wrong one can shift a meeting by one hour.
+No, EDT is not the same as EST. EDT is the daylight saving abbreviation, while EST is its standard counterpart.

 What is the UTC offset for EDT?

-The UTC offset for EDT is UTC-4.
-In practical terms, that means Eastern Daylight Time is four hours behind Coordinated Universal Time, which is important when comparing timestamps, booking calls, or reading international schedules.
+The exact UTC offset for EDT is UTC-4.
+That means Eastern Daylight Time is four hours behind Coordinated Universal Time.

 Which countries use EDT?

 EDT is used in the Bahamas, Canada, Haiti, Turks and Caicos Islands, and the United States.
-This makes it a common reference for cross-border business, travel coordination, and customer communication across eastern North America and nearby Caribbean regions.
+These countries and territories make EDT relevant for regional business, tourism, and communications across the western Atlantic and eastern North America.

-Are there other abbreviations with the same offset as EDT?
+Are there other time zone abbreviations with the same UTC offset as EDT?